We hand-pick all products. When you buy something, we may earn a commission.

 This brand new fit from Sweden’s hometown heroes features a sky-high rise and a graceful straight leg that cries out to be paired with slip-on boots.
 Though it’s not the widest leg in the Indigofera line-up (that’d be the Kirk), it’s our favourite among their higher-rise offerings.

-The neppy selvedge (milled in Japan, of course) is absolutely dripping with texture.
+The Kain is available in a rotating range of denims, but we’re particularly fond of this one in the neppy selvedge pictured below.
+Milled in Japan (of course), this 14 oz. selvedge is absolutely dripping with texture.
 Pair it with a tucked in tee for a classic 1950s vibe.

 The denim is sanforized but unwashed.
 Wear them for at least a few months before washing them in cold water.
-They should return to the size they were when you bought them.
+The first wash should see them spring back to the size they were when you bought them.

 Full Count 0105 (13.7 oz.)